 - Accuracy in the numbers

 Recognizing the problem is half the battle.
-So now we know where the issues arise from, so let’s do some work to solve the problem areas.
+So now we know where most of the issues arise from, so let’s do some work to solve the problem areas.

 Start with a Better Budget